Wayfinding

 Using Mappedin SDK for Android with your own map requires an Enterprise license.
 Try a demo map for free or refer to the Pricing page for more information.

-Wayfinding is one of the most often used features of digital maps and the Mappedin Android SDK makes it incredibly easy to draw a path from A to B. It only takes a known start and end location to generate directions, which can be passed to MPIJourneyManager
+Wayfinding is one of the most often used features of digital maps and the Mappedin SDK for Android makes it incredibly easy to draw a path from A to B. It only takes a known start and end location to generate directions, which can be passed to MPIJourneyManager

 to draw it on the map.